Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Results

 \subsection{Wazuh}

-A special case of EDRs is Wazuh.
+Wazuh is a telemetry-collector EDR, rather than blocking on behavioral heuristics, it captures, indexes, and correlates endpoint events for analyst review.
+This architecture places it in the same vulnerability class as malware sandboxes; greedy collection feeding a bounded serialization and storage backend, and our results confirm this.
 Wazuh's pipeline is heavily dependent on JSON: Agents serialize endpoint events into JSON artifacts (e.g., \texttt{ossec-alerts.json}) and forward them for indexing and correlation.
-In our tests, adversially structured telemetry caused those JSON streams and alert files to balloon (we observed \texttt{ossec-alerts.json} and related logs exceeding 100-200 MB), flooding the reporting and correlation pipeline.
-The result was not an obvious crash, but a silent loss of visibility; critical malicious activity was not logged or surfaced, many alerts were delayed or dropped, and numerous Windows Error Reporting files indicated local instability (stack-overflow exceptions) on the monitored hosts.
+In our tests, adversarially structured telemetry caused those JSON streams and alert files to balloon (we observed \texttt{ossec-alerts.json} and related logs exceeding 100-200 MB), flooding the reporting and correlation pipeline.
+The result was not an obvious crash, but a silent loss of visibility; critical malicious activity was not logged or surfaced; many alerts were delayed or dropped, and numerous Windows Error Reporting files indicated local instability (stack-overflow exceptions) on the monitored hosts.

 From an analyst's point of view, this is a denial-of-analysis.
-Wazuh continued running but failed to produce useful, actionable telemetry, creating dangerous blind spots and false confidence.
-Therefore, the finding highlights a systemic risk for JSON-based EDR solutions, which can be exploited to hide part of their actions.
+Wazuh continued to run but failed to produce useful, actionable telemetry, creating dangerous blind spots and false confidence.
+Therefore, the finding suggests a systemic risk for JSON-based EDR solutions, which can be exploited to hide part of their actions.